 - Anesthesia Equipment, Technology, and Safety

-The CPCA can be used as a self-assessment to identify areas that may need additional study.
-It is a three-hour assessment that includes 150 questions.
+This three-hour, 150-question self-assessment can identify areas that may need additional study.
 It can be taken at home or other quiet, distraction-free location (with good internet access), or at a testing center--it's your choice.

 How is the CPCA scored?

-The CPCA is not pass/fail and does not impact your certification.
+The CPCA is more like a self-assessment--it is not pass/fail and does not impact your certification.
 The pass/fail component was removed in February 2019.

 It is designed to provide feedback on your strengths and weaknesses in different knowledge areas--similar to a self-assessment.
 Scores are measured against a defined performance standard to identify any areas where additional study is needed.